jmcerrejon/PiKISS/README.md

 git pull
 </pre>

-NOTE: If you use another flavor from Raspbian, maybe you need to execute the next command: *git config --global http.sslVerify false*
+NOTE: If you use another Debian based distribution, maybe you need to execute the next command: *git config --global http.sslVerify false*

 ####[ HELP ME! ]